 What is the SMCR?

-In order to stay compliant, it’s useful to first familiarise yourself with what the SMCR is.
+Public FCA sources outline the purpose and scope of the SMCR.
+Many organisations review these resources to understand how the regime may relate to their activities.
 According to the FCA, the legislation is in place to ‘reduce harm to consumers and strengthen market integrity by creating a system that enables firms and regulators to hold individuals to account’.
 Although it originally only applied to banks, it now applies to all FCA-regulated companies.

 Background checks for senior management